mahajan07/PUBG_player_pred/README.md

 Grouping and aggregating features <br  />

 * Model Creation: <br  />
-Create a sequential model with Keras using Tensorflow backend __ Take four dense layers, three dropout layers, three batch normalizations, and use PreLu as an activation function __
+Create a sequential model with Keras using Tensorflow backend <br  />
+Take four dense layers, three dropout layers, three batch normalizations, and use PreLu as an activation function <br  />